Ongoing customer support

 Tier 1support may also ask for pairing time to work out responses together.

 - Before the day is over, the support team will ensure that all New issues are acknowledged and set to Open or Pending.

 We’ve not responded.
-The support leads will respond to the customer before the end of day (5pm local time).
+The support team will coordinate on a response to the customer before the end of day (5:00 PM local time).
 If we do not know the answer, we let the customer know that we’ll get back to them within 24-48hrs.

-We’ve responded in a manner that does not expect a response.
+We’ve responded in a manner that does not expect a response from the customer.